project-etalon/etalon/docs/guides/new_llm_client.rst

 Implementing New LLM Clients
 ============================

-To implement a new LLM client, you need to implement the base class ``metron.llm_client.BaseLLMClient`` and decorate it as a ray actor.
+To implement a new LLM client, you need to implement the base class ``etalon.llm_client.BaseLLMClient`` and decorate it as a ray actor.

 .. code-block:: python

-    from metron.llm_client import BaseLLMClient
+    from etalon.llm_client import BaseLLMClient
     import ray